 This greatly displeased the team from Liverpool, who demanded a replay while grasping at invisible straws.
 The only goal of the game came courtesy of a wild punt from Wolves captain and former England centre half, Harry Allen, with Everton adamant that they had been impeded in their efforts to clear the ball thanks to spectators spilling onto the pitch.

 The newly built ground, which was originally designed as a velodrome and athletics venue, had an official capacity of just 15,000.
-However, there were an estimated 45,000 people crammed in to attend what was at that time, the most prestigious fixture on the footballing calendar, and with persistent encroachment throughout the final, it was never held there again.
+However, there were an estimated 45,000 people crammed in to attend what was at that time, the most prestigious fixture on the footballing calendar.
+With persistent encroachment throughout the final, it was never held there again.

 Indeed, Everton’s own Goodison Park was venue the following year, presumably as some form of recompense.

-Harry Allen retired from football in October 1894 due to a persistent back injury; he quickly became the landlord of a local pub, but died suddenly just four months later.
+Harry Allen retired from football in October 1894 due to a persistent back injury.
+He soon became the landlord of a local pub, but died suddenly just four months later.

 The 1893 FA Cup final was by no means the only major event to take place at Fallowfield.
-Learning from the occasion, as well as holding numerous national championships for the sports it was created for (with capacity limits largely enforced), it held the 1899 and 1900 Challenge Cup final in what is now rugby league, as well as the last time an England v Scotland international match took place outside London.
+As well as holding numerous national championships for the sports it was created for (with capacity limits largely enforced), it held the 1899 and 1900 Challenge Cup final in what is now rugby league, as well as the last time an England v Scotland international match took place outside London.

 That 12-3 victory awarded England the 1897 Home Nations Championship in what was a colossal stitch up.
-Despite them losing two of their three games, England accrued more points on the pitch than any other team.
+Despite them losing two of their three games, England accrued more points on the pitch than any other team, which is how the league table was ordered that year.
 Then again, no other side played more than twice, and Wales’s 11-0 win over England was their sole appearance in the tournament because of a dispute over a testimonial match for their captain, and greatest player of the Victorian era, Arthur Gould.